 Mici Shabandar, one of the heroes in the somewhat obscure Star Wars story World of Fire, which only exists in black and white.
 It was originally serialized in Marvel's UK Star Wars magazine, and when Mici made a cover she was depicted with dark skin.
 A couple of years later, World of Fire was finally published in America, but the entirely new cover art gave Mici light skin.

 Rose Wilson of Teen Titans and the '90s Deathstroke series was introduced as the illegitimate daughter of Slade Wilson and a Cambodian woman named Lillian Worth.
 While most artists didn't really reflect Rose's Cambodian heritage as much, she was still meant to be mixed-race, albeit with pure white hair and blue (or green) eyes.
-In the Crisis On Two Earths animated film, Rose became a red-haired Caucasian girl (although she was basically an In Name Only incarnation) who had Adeline Kane as her mother.
+In Justice League: Crisis on Two Earths, Rose became a red-haired Caucasian girl (although she was basically an In Name Only incarnation) who had Adeline Kane as her mother.
 In post-Flashpoint comics continuity, Rose is now also entirely Caucasian with Adeline Kane as her mother, although as said before, since Rose's ethnicity was barely drawn consistently, there is little visual difference and she retains her white hair.

 Heinlein is extremely prone to this trope when he does get adapted, as he rarely includes much physical description of characters (barring busty redheaded women, who occupy his work much like they occupied his love life).